 A good road network exists throughout the Highlands.
 The region covers a vast area but most parts are accessible by car and bicycle.

-Check out Traffic Scotland for up-to-date traffic information and you can plan your route with Transport Direct.
+Check out Traffic Scotland for up-to-date traffic information.

 You can access the latest information and timetables via Traveline, who also have a handy mobile app.
 They can also be contacted on 0871 200 22 33.